-Learn how to create interesting textures into colorized Crystal Clay to make fabulous focal pieces!
+Learn how to create interesting textures into colorized Epoxy Clay to make fabulous focal pieces!

 In this tutorial you will learn: